 (5) Application of the best interest obligation.
-Any requirement applicable to a producer under this subsection shall apply to every producer who exercises material control or influence in making a recommendation or sale and receives direct compensation as a result of the recommendation or sale, regardless of whether the producer has any direct contact with the consumer.
+Any requirement applicable to a producer under this subsection shall apply to every producer who has exercised material control or influence in the making of a recommendation and has received direct compensation as a result of the recommendation or sale, regardless of whether the producer has had any direct contact with the consumer.
 Activities such as providing or delivering marketing or educational materials, product wholesaling or other back office product support, and general supervision of a producer do not, in and of themselves, constitute material control or influence.

-(b) Transactions not based on a recommendation.
+(b) Transactions no based on a recommendation.